maxmito/mms2FlexChat/README.md

 REACT_APP_MMS_FUNCTIONS_DOMAIN=https://your_functions_domain
 ```

 > I would recommend you to have a `.env` file to test your plugin locally and a `.env.production` one to use when deploying it to your flex instance.
-When you run the `npm run deploy` command, the production env file is used instead of the `.env`.
+When you run the `twilio flex:plugins:deploy --changelog "Flex Plugins MMS API" --major` command, the production env file is used instead of the `.env`.

-After you have done that, copy the file `appConfig.example.js` inside the directory `flex-plugin/public` and create another one named `appConfig.js` in the same directory.
+After you have done that, copy the file `appConfig.example.js` inside the directory `plugin-sms-media/public` and create another one named `appConfig.js` in the same directory.
 Provide your **ACCOUNT_SID** to the `accountSid` variable:

 ```javascript
 // your account sid